ome/omero-guide-introduction/docs/data-management.rst

 #.
 To see other people’s data, click on the (for example ``Lab1``) group name
    in the top-left corner of the webclient.
-Note that in case you are in a differently named group, the name in the top left corner will accordingly reflect this.
+Note that in case you are in a differently named group, the name in the top-left corner will accordingly reflect this.
    Then use the menu to select the name of the group you wish to browse and then the user inside that group